Do you feel the ACID vibe?

 - Hardfloor – "Acperience 1" (1992) – pure 303 ecstasy, hypnotic and endlessly rolling.

-- DJ Misjah & DJ Tim – "Access" – a raw, driving acid classic.
+- DJ Misjah & DJ Tim – "Access" – raw, driving Acid classic.

-- Regal – "Remember Why You Started" – modern acid for large floors.
+- Regal – "Remember Why You Started" – modern Acid for big floors.

 Save these tracks.
-This isn't "nice to know," it's basic techno knowledge.
+This is not “nice to know,” this is techno basics.

-Some labels have kept the acid sound alive for decades while simultaneously pushing it forward:
+Some labels have kept the Acid sound alive for decades while pushing it forward at the same time:

-- Stay Up Forever (UK) – uncompromising underground, hard, dirty, 303 in its purest form.
+- Stay Up Forever (UK) – uncompromising underground, hard, dirty, 303 in pure form.

-If you're looking for new artists: Listen to what these labels are releasing.
-You'll immediately hear where the scene is headed.
+If you’re looking for new artists: listen to what these labels release.
+You’ll immediately hear where the scene is heading.

 ACID in the club scene today

-The 303 sound isn't just a retro thing.
-In cities like Berlin , Amsterdam , and London , acid sets are a regular occurrence – sometimes as entire dance floors, sometimes as special hours during long techno nights.
-Berlin brings you the raw basement sound, Amsterdam blends acid with hard techno, and London cultivates the old-school rave vibe.
-In other words: acid is global and alive.
+The 303 sound is not just a retro thing.
+In cities like Berlin, Amsterdam, or London, Acid sets happen regularly – sometimes as entire floors, sometimes as special hours in long techno nights.
+Berlin brings you the raw basement sound, Amsterdam mixes Acid with Hard Techno, London nurtures the oldschool rave vibe.
+Translated: Acid is global and alive.

 How to produce ACID Techno yourself

 Want to build the sound yourself?
-You don't need €20,000 worth of studio equipment.
-Many producers start with a Behringer TD-3 – an affordable clone of the legendary Roland TB-303.
+You don’t need €20,000 of studio equipment.
+Many producers start with a Behringer TD‑3 – an affordable clone of the legendary Roland TB‑303.
 Alternatively, you can use plugins like AudioRealism ABL3 or the Roland Cloud emulation.
-The important thing is: experiment with filters, resonance, cutoff, and automate the movement.
-This living bassline is acid.
+The key is: play with filter, resonance, cutoff, and automate the movement.
+This living bassline is Acid.

-The iconic smiley face, neon colors, barbed wire, distorted typography – acid isn't just music, acid is an aesthetic.
-Originating in warehouse raves of the late '80s, the look is everywhere again today: on stickers, flyers, hoodies, and tattoos.
-Streetwear labels like DARKXNASH are embracing this vibe and translating it into oversized shirts, reflective prints, and designs that look like a night spent at 4:30 a.m. on the second floor.
+The iconic smiley, neon colors, barbed wire, distorted typography – Acid is not just music, Acid is an aesthetic.
+The look originated in warehouse raves of the late 80s and is now everywhere again: on stickers, flyers, hoodies, tattoos.
+Streetwear labels like DARKXNASH pick up this vibe and translate it into oversized shirts, reflective prints, and designs that look like a night at 4:30 AM on the second floor.